 - A person who is not eligible for getting the SSIN can obtain ITIN if it meets the specified criteria.
 However, it cannot use ITIN for claiming the earned Income Tax Credit, and ITIN is also not valid identification outside the tax system.

 - This Taxpayer Identification Number can also be used by the criminals to commit identity theft.

 Tax Identification Number vs Social Security Number

-- The tax identification number is the unique number of issues by the government authorities to identify persons i.e., individual or business and it allows the person to file their income tax returns.
-There are different types of Tax identification numbers available and the person can obtain them as per their requirement and eligibility.
+- The tax identification number is the unique number of government authorities’ issues to identify persons, i.e., individual or business, and it allows the person to file their income tax returns.
+There are different types of Tax identification numbers available, and the person can obtain them as per their requirement and eligibility.

 - Whereas Social Security Number is one of the types of the Tax identification number, which is issued only to the individuals, which includes citizens of the US, its permanent residents, and to certain temporary residents.
 Thus the Tax identification number is the wider concept where the Social Security Number is one of its parts.

 TIN is the abbreviation used for Taxpayer Identification Number.
 As the name implies, Taxpayer Identification Number is the unique combinations of the nine digits number allotted by the country’s government to their tax for the purpose of identification of that person in administering the tax laws, and the same is required by the person while filing their tax returns.
 This is a very important number that the person requires in various areas such as applying for Federal Loan, Enrolling in Medicare, Applying for a Passport, etc.

 This has been a guide to the Full Form of TIN, i.e. (Taxpayer Identification Number).
 Here we discuss types and uses of TIN along with their example, structure, and differences.
 You may refer to the following articles to learn more about finance –